|Region:||Clare Valley & McLaren Vale|

 The Vinsomniac, May 2012

-The Taylors Jaraman range showcases cross-regional blending, in this case a mix of Clare and McLaren Vale.
+The Wakefield Jaraman range showcases cross-regional blending, in this case a mix of Clare and McLaren Vale.
 Not one for the terroirists - though regional input is present.
 Sweet cherry, blackcurrant and polished oak.
 Smooth, sweet fruited mix with a punch of liquorice toward the back end, augmented by some fine-grained tannin.

 Graeme Phillips, Sunday Tasmanian, May 2012